DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 * [FOTS (Forsøksdyrforvaltningens tilsyns- og søknadssystem) application portal](https://asp.gitek.no/fdu/pmws.dll/Login "2024-07-17")
 * [Animal use for scientific purposes *Norwegian only*](https://www.forsoksdyrkomiteen.no/ressurser/)

-While more common in other countries, in Norway institutional ethical committees currently only have been established at selected organisations and faculties.
+While more common in other countries, in Norway institutional ethical committees currently only have been established at selected institution and faculties.
 For most domains the researchers will make an ethical assessment of the research project with reference to relevant guidelines and regulations.
 As part of this assessment, it is necessary to consider the potential harm and risk that may arise from the research.
 Here consequences of sharing research data should be considered according to the principle of as open as possible as closed as necessary.
 For international cooperations it is advisable to consider research ethics issues before entering collaborations as perceptions and legislation may differ between countries.

 Contact research advisors or [research support staff](/pages/support_00_local_disc) about local routines.

 ### Personal data and data privacy
 As processing of personal data is followed by data management requirements, being specific about personal data is part of the DMP.
 It is the responsibility of the researcher to make sure that data processing is in agreement with the national legislation and institutional policies and routines.
 If personal data is to be FAIR, and available for future research or shared openly, considerations on how this can be done must be made prior to data collection.